dylanCoat/modelingandsociety.github.io/project3public.md

 ![comparison of epi vs. cpi over time](./docs/assets/proj3/epi_vs_cpi.png)

 The graph shows how CPI and EPI move together over time, and at first glance the pattern isn't perfectly straightforward.
 In some years, they even seem to move in opposite directions.
-For example, in 2016, CPI hit its lowest point while EPI wasat its highest.
+For example, in 2016, CPI hit its lowest point while EPI was at its highest.
 Then in the years that follow, EPI drops in 2018 and 2020, before climbing again by 2024 as CPI rises.
 What this suggests is that environmental outcomes don't always react instantly to changes in corruption levels.
 Instead, the relationship seems to unfold more gradually over time, with effects showing up a few years later rather than immediately.
 This is a concept known as ecological lag.

 To get a clearer picture of the overall trend, we also plotted the data on a scatter graph with a trend line.